DefangLabs/defang-docs/docs/faq.md

     external: true
 ```

-## Errors

-### "Stack:… is in UPDATE_COMPLETE_CLEANUP_IN_PROGRESS state and cannot be updated"
-- This happens if different version of the Defang CLI are used with the same AWS account.
-Each version one will try to update the CD stack to its version, back and forth.
-Make sure that all users have the same version of the CLI.
-Check the CLI version using `defang version`.

 ### "invalid healthcheck: ingress ports require an HTTP healthcheck on `localhost`.

 - This message is displayed when `defang compose up` tries to deploy a service with an "ingress" port, if the service does not have a `healthcheck` which mentions `localhost`.
 Defang routes a load balancer to your service's ingress ports, and the loadbalancer needs to be able to check the health of the service.
 To solve this issue, ask yourself these two questions: